-Regrid grew up in the civic technology, open data, and community advocacy scenes of Detroit, Michigan circa 2010 - 2020 (where we were founded and worked as Loveland Technologies).
+Regrid grew up in the civic technology, open data, and community advocacy scenes of Detroit, Michigan circa 2010, where we were founded as Loveland Technologies.

 "Over the past two years, I have had an opportunity to use and become familiar with the Regrid App.
 I can honestly say that it made canvassing the neighborhoods a million times easier, and much more efficient and effective!
 Being able to tap on an address, zoom in on a particular house or street, and store and track the data over a period of time enabled me and my team to keep meticulous records that were essential to our job success!
 Real-time updates, as well as phone support, helped a great deal whenever there were any issues.
 Keep up the good work.
 It definitely helps the ‘little folks’ out in the field every day."

-Western Reserve Land Conservancy surveyed every parcel in Cleveland in 2015 using the Loveland survey app.
-In 2018, they revisited more than 70,000 parcels on the east side, in order to see the impact of demolition funding during the past three years and analyze change over time in some of Cleveland’s hardest-hit neighborhoods.
+The Western Reserve Land Conservancy surveyed every parcel in Cleveland in 2015 using the Regrid Property App.
+In 2018, they revisited more than 70,000 parcels on the east side, in order to see the impact of demolition funding during the past three years and to analyze change over time in the hardest-hit neighborhoods.

-If Data With Purpose isn't for you, don't worry - we have many other ways to access our parcel data!
+If Data With Purpose isn't for you, don't worry - there are other ways to access our parcel data!

 License nationwide property data - provided in the format you need.Bulk Data